MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 ms.technology: storage-spaces
 ms.topic: article
 author: cosmosdarwin
-ms.date: 7/27/2018
+ms.date: 9/25/2018
 ms.assetid: 8bd0d09a-0421-40a4-b752-40ecb5350ffd
 description: An overview of Storage Spaces Direct, a feature of Windows Server that enables you to cluster servers with internal storage into a software-defined storage solution. ms.localizationpriority: medium
 ---
 # Storage Spaces Direct overview

->Applies to: Windows Server 2016
+>Applies to: Windows Server 2019, Windows Server 2016

 Storage Spaces Direct uses industry-standard servers with local-attached drives to create highly available, highly scalable software-defined storage at a fraction of the cost of traditional SAN or NAS arrays.
 Its converged or hyper-converged architecture radically simplifies procurement and deployment, while features such as caching, storage tiers, and erasure coding, together with the latest hardware innovations such as RDMA networking and NVMe drives, deliver unrivaled efficiency and performance.

-Storage Spaces Direct is included in Windows Server 2016 Datacenter and [Windows Server Insider Preview Builds](https://insider.windows.com/en-us/for-business-getting-started-server/).
+Storage Spaces Direct is included in Windows Server 2019 Datacenter, Windows Server 2016 Datacenter, and [Windows Server Insider Preview Builds](https://insider.windows.com/for-business-getting-started-server/).

 For other applications of Storage Spaces, such as Shared SAS clusters and stand-alone servers, see [Storage Spaces overview](overview.md).
 If you're looking for info about using Storage Spaces on a Windows 10 PC, see [Storage Spaces in Windows 10](https://support.microsoft.com/help/12438/windows-10-storage-spaces).